-- Third-party recruiter services who are hiring for positions within their own organization may be granted on-campus recruiting privileges (excluding online resume search).
+- Third-party recruiter services who are hiring for positions within their own organization may be granted on-campus recruiting privileges.

-- Third-party recruiter services are permitted to attend career fairs, only, if they are recruiting for FT jobs within their own organization, not for their clients.
+- Third-party recruiter services are permitted to attend career fairs, only if they are recruiting for full-time jobs within their own organization, not for their clients.

 - Stark State College Career Services will not approve job postings by companies involved with the use, production, testing or distribution of recreational or medical marijuana.